UCDenver-ccp/Ignorance-Question-Work-Full-Corpus/README.md

 # Ignorance-Question-Work-Full-Corpus

 All supporting documents and scripts for the Full Ignorance Corpus focusing on prenatal nutrition.
+The full corpus can be found here: https://github.com/UCDenver-ccp/Ignorance-Question-Corpus
 ## Folders:

 1. Corpus_Construction: The python and bash scripts used to create the corpus including